Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Testing Infrastructure and Diagnostics

 \section{Testing Infrastructure and Diagnostics}

-The testing of magnet prototypes is central to the experimental side of CSX, to ensure the success of final magnets and to identify and overcome challenges.
-As a result, a specialized test-stand and experimental protocols have been developed to test the prototype magnets beyond verification of windability.
-Preliminary tests are conducted by submerging the entire magnet in a liquid nitrogen bath and making magnetic field and resistance measurements at $77$ K. Subsequently, the magnets are installed in an experimental $20$ K test-stand, where they interface with a Sumitomo 408S cold head.
-Current feedthroughs, rated for $800$ A, provide current from a Lambda TDK high-current power supply capable of $1$ kA.
+A modular 20 K test-stand was developed to evaluate prototypes beyond 77 K verification.
+Preliminary tests are conducted by submerging the entire magnet in liquid nitrogen, as shown for P1 in Fig.~\ref{fig_2}, and making magnetic field and resistance measurements.
+Subsequently, the magnets are installed in an experimental $20$ K test-stand, where they interface with a Sumitomo 408S cold head.
+P2 can be seen installed prior to testing in Fig.~\ref{fig_1}, and the experimental layout is illustrated in Fig.~\ref{test_stand}.
+Current feedthroughs, rated for $800$ A, provide current from a Lambda TDK high-current power supply capable of $1$ kA at $10$ V.

 In the chamber, the current is transferred from the feedthroughs to HTS-110 G10-insulated leads, which are conductively cooled through a sapphire interface attached to the first stage of the cold head.
 The HTS-110 leads make contact with copper leads attached to the second stage using another sapphire interface.
 This allows the transition from first stage temperatures of around $50$ K to second stage temperatures of $20$ K, ensuring the HTS leads are superconducting while maintaining electrical insulation.
-The copper leads then interface with bare $4$ mm HTS from the magnet prototype, which is clamped to the copper with indium foil for improved cooling.
+The copper leads then interface with bare $4$ mm HTS from the magnet prototype, which is clamped to the copper with indium foil for improved thermal and electrical contact.

 To ensure adequate thermal insulation from the outside environment, a rough vacuum of $10^{-3}$ Torr is achieved using a roughing pump.
 Subsequent cryopumping from the cold head brings the final pressure to below $10^{-6}$ Torr.
 Two thermal radiation shields are used to further isolate the system.
 The first is composed of $6$ layers of multilayer insulation (MLI) manufactured in-house.
 The MLI layer provides decent coverage of the solid angle of the magnet.
 The second, inner layer, providing nearly full solid angle coverage, is an actively cooled aluminum heat-shield, composed of a cylinder with top and bottom made from $1$ mm thick aluminum sheet.
 All sections of the heat-shield are connected to the first stage of the cold head using copper braid, and a final temperature of around $100$ K is achieved on the heat-shield.